dubems/outbox-nestjs/README.md

 ]
 ````

 | Kafka Options Properties | Meaning                                                                   |
 |--------------------------|---------------------------------------------------------------------------|
 | `clientId`               | This is the name of your service or whatever you want to call your client |
 | `brokers`                | This the broker url(s).
 Supports an array for multiple brokers            |
 | `topic`                  | The topic name to send your messages to                                   |

 #### RabbitMQ Configuration

-If you will be publishing to Kafka, your configuration should look something like this below.
+If you are using RabbitMQ, your configuration should look something like this below.
 We are going to add the
-`OutboxModule` in the imports section of the` @Module`
+`OutboxModule` in the imports section of the `@Module`

 ````typescript